The Key to Employee Motivation?

-It's important to understand that the fundamental concept in motivation is not so much the amount of work involved as it is the connection to the result of that work.
+KEY POINT: The fundamental concept in motivation is not so much the amount of work involved as it is the connection to the result of that work.

 It's the connection that is important for people, and this can be demonstrated if we look at history.
 It was in the industrial revolution and the advent of mass production that the idea of division of labour came into being.
 It was found that if you split the production of an item into different steps and get different workers to do each step - and only that step - that you can increase production.